dotnet/csharpstandard/standard/expressions.md

   ```csharp
   D operator –(D x, D y);
   ```
+  The semantics are as follows:
+  - If the first operand is `null`, the result of the operation is `null`.
+  - Otherwise, if the second operand is `null`, then the result of the operation is the value of the first operand.
+  - Otherwise, both operands represent invocation lists ([§20.2](delegates.md#202-delegate-declarations)).
-  If the first operand is `null`, the result of the operation is `null`.
-Otherwise, if the second operand is `null`, then the result of the operation is the value of the first operand.
-Otherwise, both operands represent invocation lists ([§20.2](delegates.md#202-delegate-declarations)) having one or more entries, and the result is a new invocation list consisting of the first operand's list with the second operand's entries removed from it, provided the second operand’s list is a proper contiguous sublist of the first's.
-(To determine sublist equality, corresponding entries are compared as for the delegate equality operator ([§12.11.9](expressions.md#12119-delegate-equality-operators)).)
-Otherwise, the result is the value of the left operand.
-Neither of the operands' lists is changed in the process.
-If the second operand's list matches multiple sublists of contiguous entries in the first operand's list, the right-most matching sublist of contiguous entries is removed.
-If removal results in an empty list, the result is `null`.
+    - If the lists compare equal, as determined by the delegate equality operator ([§12.11.9](expressions.md#12119-delegate-equality-operators)), the result of the operation is `null`.
+    - Otherwise, the result of the operation is a new invocation list consisting of the first operand's list with the second operand's entries removed from it, provided the second operand’s list is a sublist of the first's.
+(To determine sublist equality, corresponding entries are compared as for the delegate equality operator.)
+If the second operand's list matches multiple sublists of contiguous entries in the first operand's list, the last matching sublist of contiguous entries is removed.
+    - Otherwise, the result of the operation is the value of the left operand.

+  Neither of the operands' lists (if any) is changed in the process.

   > *Example*:
   > ```csharp
   > delegate void D(int x);